Benefits and Responsibilities of Asylees

 Obtaining a Social Security Card

 You may immediately apply for an unrestricted Social Security card at a Social Security office once you have asylees status.
 You can get Social Security Card information by contacting the Social Security Administration.
-For more information, see the Social Security Administration page.
+For more information, see the Social Security Administration website.

 Asylum for Family